tableau/connector-plugin-sdk/docs/design.md

 You might find other super class values in the workbook XML from an existing Tableau connection, but we don't recommend using them; they haven't been tested.

+### Features based on superclass

+Web Authoring (creating a new connection from the web) is not currently available for all connector superclasses.
+If your connector is based on 'odbc' or 'jdbc,' then you can publish your workbook or datasource from desktop to server, but you can't create a new connection directly on server.
+Connectors based on 'mysql_odbc' do support web authoring because this ability is inherited from the mysql code they are based on.

 ## Choosing a dialect

 The dialect determines what SQL is generated for various Tableau actions.
 Choosing the right dialect is a critical part of writing a connector.